 Sensory and motor skills (sometimes combined in the term “sensorimotor”) are essential building blocks for higher-level skills in social communication, daily living, and leisure.
 Sensory processing includes the five senses that most people are familiar with (sight, sound, smell, taste, and touch), as well as three other senses that are less well-known: interoception, which refers to our awareness of internal sensations; proprioception, which refers to our awareness of the position of the body in space; and vestibular sense, which refers to our sense of balance and motion.
 Occupational therapists and music therapists who are trained in sensory processing can help build your child’s skills in these important areas.

 Motor skills include the ability to plan and carry out sequences of movements as well as the ability to replace repetitive movements with more complex, goal-oriented actions.
 Physical therapy, occupational therapy, music therapy, and ABA can all help to build motor skills.
 Speech-language therapy is the field of therapy that focuses on building the oral-motor skills that are important for speech production.

-10. Child and Family Wellness
+10. Child and Counseling

 The final element of whole-child care for autism is the most important.
 Autism affects the whole family.
 It’s important to take time to cultivate the well-being of your child and your whole family.
 Whole-child care for autism really means whole-family care.
 By focusing on your own health and wellness, you’ll be giving your child a great gift.
 If you don’t already have a counselor, coach, therapist, spiritual advisor, or support group to help build your own health and well-being, now is the time to find one.
 There’s no better environment for your child to learn and grow than a home where all members are at their best.